 Learning lessons from the ocean, Moana shares a journey through Polynesia, to learn about her people, the islands, and the history of wayfinding.
 This is a super fun lesson including learning star maps and the geography of the islands.

 Another important film, Finding Dory shares lessons about predator-prey relationships, marine animals, and migration!
-Grab the activities below and have a little Finding Nemo/ Finding Dory watch party!
+Grab the Disney Homeschool Curriculum activities below and have a little Finding Nemo/ Finding Dory watch party!

 Animal Kingdom Lodge Scavenger Hunt